HebiRobotics/hebi-hrdf/FORMAT.md

 (Note that HRDFs of version <= 1.1.0 do not explicitly have the notion of an end effector frame, so when being loaded into a compliant parser, the API adds an implicit "end effector frame" to the end of the chain of elements).

-By default, the end effector is massless with an identity transformation to the end effector frame from its input.
+By default, the end effector is massless with an identity transformation to the end effector output frame from its input.

 **Required attributes:**